Airlines cancel more flights as Middle East conflict escalates

 LOT

-The Polish airline said all flights to Dubai were cancelled until March 28 and to Tel Aviv until April 18.
-LOT also cancelled flights to Riyadh until March 24 and to Beirut from March 31 to April 30.
+The Polish airline said all flights to Dubai were cancelled until March 28 and to Tel Aviv until May 31.
+It also cancelled flights to Riyadh until April 30 and to Beirut from March 31 to April 30.

 LUFTHANSA GROUP